AVEVA/CONNECT-data-services-developer-docs/Documentation/Identity/Identity_Invitation.md

 ## `Get header for User's Invitation`

-Validate that invitations exist for a user.
-This endpoint is identical to the GET one but it does not return any objects in the body.
+Validate that Invitation exist for a User.
+This endpoint
+            is identical to the GET one but it does not return any objects in the body.

 ### Request